 Yup, Tofino is home to a rainforest — a temperate rain forest.
 It is one reason it takes so long to drive to Tofino since the forest is protected and only has the one road leading through it (which you took to get to Tofino from Victoria if you ferried there).

 The rainforest has two access points in Tofino that are located off of the Pacific Rim Highway, with a hiking trailhead located on each side of the highway.
 There is a parking lot and restrooms on the south side plus a map of the trails on an info board.
 Each trail will take you roughly an hour to walk – probably faster if you don’t have children with you like I did.

 We did the B trail (there’s an A trail and a B trail) and it was scenic with easy to navigate wooden paths.
 It was incredibly peaceful, too.
 We only encountered two other couples while we were walking so it felt like we had the whole rain forest to ourselves for most of the time.

 Also, here’s a one day in Tofino itinerary tip for eating: Depending how much time you spent in downtown Tofino, you may not be hungry yet, in which case do the rainforest hike first and then go to Tacofino for lunch.

-One Day in Tofino must Include…Ocean Time!
+Your Day in Tofino Must Include…Ocean Time!